longldm/infrastructure-maintenance-system/README.md

         Hostname: 127.0.0.1
         Port: 3306
         Username: root
-        Password: rootpassword (or whatever you used in Step 2)
+        Password: root (or whatever you used in Step 2)

 Test the connection to ensure it's working properly.